 - are citizens of Armenia, Belarus, Moldova, Russia, Ukraine and Georgia: citizens of these countries can work in Poland without the work permit up to 6 months within subsequent 12 months.
 In order to employ a foreigner, the Polish employer has to register in a labour office (urząd pracy) a special declaration of intending to hire him/her.
 Information for Polish employers is available in Polish here.

+The above list includes selected cases that are most relevant to performing scientific research or related activities.
 The list of other cases when work permit is not required is provided by the Office for Foreigners.